SuperCompUCSD/SuperCompUCSD.github.io/content/pages/projects.md

 No prior experience is required!

+Meetings will be at SDSC Saturdays from 1-3pm

 **Learning Goals:**
 - Build a Raspberry Pi Cluster to run popular HPC benchmarks/applications and distributed ray tracing.
 - Compete against international teams in SBCC 2024.